kirusfg/CSCI151/README.md

-# NU SST CSCI 151 Course Exercises Solutions
+# NU SST CSCI 151 Exercises
-This repository stores solutions to most of the CSCI 151 course exercises.
+This repository stores solutions to most of the CSCI 151 course exercises. [solving](in progress)

 ## Downloading this repository
 This can be done in several ways: